nhooyr/outPorts/README.md

 	outPorts -h

-to see documentation on terminal
+to see documentation on the terminal

 ##NOTE

-it works asynchronously so the output will not always be in order, but it is MUCH MUCH faster.
+it works asynchronously so the output will not always be in order, but it is very fast.

-##SPECIAL THANKS TO CREATOR OF PORTQUIZ.NET!